ansys/scade-apitools/README.rst

 Overview
 --------
-An extension library for SCADE Python APIs
+An extension library for SCADE Python APIs.

 Documentation and Issues
 ------------------------